-Visitors to PCCLD's libraries who are in Pueblo County for a short period of time or who are not eligible to obtain a PCCLD library card may request a temporary visitor pass at any library service desk.
-This pass can only be used for single-session access to PCCLD's public computers.
+Visitors to PCCLD's libraries who are in Pueblo County for a short period of time and who are not eligible to obtain a PCCLD library card may request a temporary visitor pass at any library service desk.
+In general, other customers who are not yet PCCLD card holders or who also only need to use the library's computers for a short period of time may request a temporary visitor pass.

+This pass can only be used for one-day access to PCCLD's public computers.
 The temporary visitor pass cannot be used to check out or download PCCLD library materials.
-Customers are advised not to use the temporary visitor pass in lieu of their own library card.
-Customers logging in on a PCCLD computer with a visitor pass are subject to a session time limit of up to 60 minutes.
-Temporary visitor passes may also be issued to customers to provide additional computer time after a system outage or to accommodate a customer's special needs.
+Customers are advised not to use the temporary visitor pass in lieu of their own library card or to request more than one temporary visitor pass per day.
+Customers logging in on a PCCLD computer with a visitor pass are subject to a daily time limit of up to 60 minutes.

+Temporary visitor passes may be issued to customers to provide additional computer time after a system outage, to reserve and/or use a PCCLD public computer to conduct a customer training session, or to accommodate a customer's special need.

-All customers logging onto PCCLD computers using a temporary visitor pass are required to consent to follow PCCLD's Internet Access and Wireless Use policy and Internet Access Agreement before they can use the library's public computers.
-Upon request, the library's Internet filter can be temporarily disabled for adult customers (17+) logged onto the Internet with a temporary visitor pass with verification of age.
-(See 03.01.02.P1 Requests for Unfiltered Internet Access).
+All customers logging onto PCCLD computers using a temporary visitor pass are required to consent to PCCLD's Internet Access and Wireless Use policy and Internet Access Agreement before they can use the library's public computers.
+Upon request, the library's Internet filter can be temporarily disabled for customers logged onto the Internet with a temporary visitor pass (See 03.01.02.P1 Requests for Unfiltered Internet Access).

 Anyone may use their own computer or mobile devices to access PCCLD's wireless Internet service free of charge without any time limitations.
-A temporary visitor pass is not required to obtain the library's wireless Internet service.
-Access to an unfiltered wireless network may be provided by staff to adults with a valid library card or photo identification verifying they are over 17 years of age.
+A temporary visitor pass is not required to obtain the library's wireless Internet service, and the library's Internet filter cannot be disabled for customers using this service.